What is PHP? Write your first PHP Program

 PHP Syntax

-A PHP file can also contain tags such as HTML and client side scripts such as JavaScript.
+A PHP file can also contain tags such as HTML and client-side scripts such as JavaScript.
+Before you start writing your first script, the following resources are useful:

-• HTML is an added advantage when learning PHP Language.
-You can even learn PHP without knowing HTML but it’s recommended you at least know the basics of HTML.
+• HTML is an added advantage when learning PHP.
+You can learn PHP without knowing HTML, but it is recommended that you at least know the basics of HTML.

-• Database management systems DBMS for database powered applications.
+• Database management systems (DBMS) are important for database-powered applications.

 • For more advanced topics such as interactive applications and web services, you will need JavaScript and XML.